smikhalevski/doubter/README.md

 );

 shape.parse({ name: 'Pluto' });
-// ❌ ValidationError: instance_of at /: Must be a class instance
+// ❌ ValidationError: type.instanceOf at /: Must be a class instance

 shape.parse(new Planet('X'));
-// ❌ ValidationError: string_min at /name: Must have the minimum length of 4
+// ❌ ValidationError: string.min at /name: Must have the minimum length of 4

 shape.parse(new Planet('Mars'));
 // ⮕ Planet { name: 'Mars' }